polla-fattah/polla-fattah.github.io/_posts/2025-06-25-announcing-projects.md

 The project has garnered significant attention, with **Rudaw TV** providing comprehensive coverage of this historic initiative.
 As **Tariq Ahmed**, director of UKH's AIIC, explained to Rudaw: *"Instead of searching for each of these on several different sites, this platform gives you all of them together.
 You may not only need translation, video or text."* The coverage has helped raise awareness about the importance of preserving and advancing the Kurdish language through technology.

-{% include image.html url="/img/posts/2025-06-25-announcing-projects/portrait picture of me in the event.jpg" description="Representing UKH's commitment to Kurdish language technology" %}
+{% include image.html url="/img/posts/2025-06-25-announcing-projects/picture-of-me-in-the-event.jpg" description="Representing UKH's commitment to Kurdish language technology" width="50%" %}

 ## Impact and Significance